-[Note from Carey: English has retained the original planets in the names for Saturday, Sunday, and Monday.
-For the four other days, however, the names of Anglo-Saxon or Nordic gods have replaced the Roman gods that gave name to the planets.
+[* Note from Carey: English has retained the original planets in the names for Saturday, Sunday, and Monday.
+For the four other days, however, the names of Anglo-Saxon or Nordic gods are used instead of the Roman gods that gave name to the planets.
 Thus, Tuesday is named after the war god Tiw (equating with Mars), Wednesday is named after Woden (equating with Mercury), Thursday is named after Thor (equating with Jupiter), and Friday is named after Freya, the goddess of love and beauty, as is Venus.
-In French, the link between the planets and the days of the week is even clearer!]
+However, in French, for example, the link between the names of the planets and the days of the week is even clearer!]

 |Freyja and the Necklace c.
 1913|